 All that’s left now is for us to pick up our camper van and start having adventures.
 We can’t wait!

-Disclosure: we have bought our VW Transporter T5 van and are paying for its conversion.
+Disclosure: we bought our VW Transporter T5 van and paid for its conversion.

 Planning your own camper van adventures?
 Why not save this post about buying a camper van or day van.